History of the Puritans under King Charles I: Oliver Cromwell and the Independent ascendancy in the New Model Army

-Cromwell, who was an MP as well as a military commander, now devised a brilliant way to outmaneuver his enemies in the army.
-In Parliament, Cromwell suddenly proposed a dramatic way to resolve his differences with Manchester and Essex.
+Cromwell, who was an MP as well as a military commander, outmaneuvered his enemies in the army.
 On 9 December 1644, Cromwell introduced a bill in Parliament saying that no member of either the House of Commons or the House of Lords could retain his position as a military commander while serving as a member of Parliament.
 Members would have to choose: either resign from Parliament or resign from the army.
 Cromwell's bill was passed by the House of Commons but rejected by the House of Lords in January 1645, who were worried that this would mean that no nobleman could serve as a commander in the army.
-To assuage this worry, Cromwell re-introduced his bill with a provision saying that, if Parliament wished, it could re-appoint any parliamentarian who resigned from the army to the army if it so chose.
-The Lords were ultimately persuaded by Cromwell, and on 13 January 1645 passed this bill, known to history as the Self-denying Ordinance.
-At roughly the same time, on 6 January 1645, the Committee of Both Kingdoms finally approved Cromwell's request and authorized the creation of the New Model Army.
-In the wake of the Self-denying Ordinance, Essex and Manchester both resigned from the army in order to retain their positions in the House of Lords.
+To assuage this worry, Cromwell re-introduced his bill with a provision saying that, if Parliament wished, it could re-appoint to the army any parliamentarian who resigned from the army if it so chose.
+The Lords were ultimately persuaded by Cromwell, and on 13 January 1645 passed this bill, known now as the Self-denying Ordinance.

+At roughly the same time, on 6 January 1645, the Committee of Both Kingdoms approved Cromwell's request and authorized the creation of the New Model Army.
+In the wake of the Self-denying Ordinance, Essex and Manchester resigned from the army in order to retain their positions in the House of Lords.
 Cromwell, instead, resigned from the House of Commons rather than forfeit his position in the army.
 Thus, when the New Model Army was organized under Sir Thomas Fairfax, Cromwell was the most senior army commander left in the army.
 Fairfax therefore leaned on Cromwell as his number-two during the organization of the New Model Army.
-Cromwell did everything in his power to ensure that no Presbyterians were recruited to the New Model Army, and that Independents were encouraged to join the New Model Army.
+Cromwell worked to ensure that no Presbyterians were recruited to the New Model Army, and that Independents were encouraged to join the New Model Army.
 Cromwell had thus created a situation where the Presbyterians dominated the Long Parliament, but the Independents dominated the New Model Army.

 At the Battle of Naseby on 16 June 1645, the New Model Army achieved a decisive victory over royalist forces.
-A number of subsequent battles were needed to finally defeat the royalist forces.
-In May 1646, Charles surrendered himself over to Scottish forces at Southwell, Nottinghamshire.
+A number of subsequent battles were needed to defeat the royalist forces.
+In May 1646, Charles surrendered himself to Scottish forces at Southwell, Nottinghamshire.